What is Disney+

 Original Shows on Disney+

-Disney has an entire slate of TV shows it’s looking to release on Disney+.
+Disney has an entire slate of TV shows available on Disney+.
 Here are some of the highlights.

 I’ve been craving a Star Wars Bounty Hunter movie since I first saw Boba Fett in Empire Strikes Back when I was a kid.
 The Mandalorian TV series may be better than I imagined.

-The 8 episode series focuses on a Mandalorian bounty hunter similar to Boba Fett.
+The series focuses on a Mandalorian bounty hunter similar to Boba Fett.
 The timeline takes place about five years after the fall of the Empire in Return of the Jedi.
 This is the first time we see this period of the Star Wars universe on screen.
 Disney has already released 2 seasons of The Mandalorian on Disney+ and already announced that season 3 will release in December 2021.